klay-liu/Image-Classification-using-AWS-SageMaker/README.md

-Below is the metrics during the training process in log file for the best estimator:
+Below is the metrics screen shot during the training process in log file for the best estimator:

 ![hpo-best-estimator-log](images/hpo-best-estimator-log.png)